-If Y refers to a non-existent GUI name, a VALUE ERROR is reported.
+If Y refers to a namespace with no GUI element, a VALUE ERROR is reported.

-Note that DWN reports only those child objects visible from the current thread.
+Note that WN reports only those child objects visible from the current thread.

 GUI objects are named relative to the current namespace.
 The following examples are equivalent: